Regulation and Supervision

 Step 1

-Read the Regulations to assess if your complaint fits the criteria for operational errors or improper use of securities..
+Read the Regulation to assess whether your claim meets the criteria to characterize an operational error or improper use of securities..

 Step 2